redstone59/Bejeweled3WorldChampionshipSet/README.md

 *This is the reason I call the program a 'parasite', as it isn't a mod of the game.

 This repository contains the actual parasite and a tkinter GUI to create challenges.
-Users will have to install the [ReadWriteMemory](https://pypi.org/project/ReadWriteMemory/) module and the [psutil](https://pypi.org/project/psutil/) module.
+Source code enjoyers will have to install the [ReadWriteMemory](https://pypi.org/project/ReadWriteMemory/) module and the [psutil](https://pypi.org/project/psutil/) module.

-For documentation regarding the actual program, see [the Google Doc](https://docs.google.com/document/d/1RMc6QYoLbh4WKirbTtwDfBR7-BULapBkJrw-ORYdfP8/edit?usp=sharing).
+For documentation regarding the actual program (and how challenge files work), see [the Google Doc](https://docs.google.com/document/d/1RMc6QYoLbh4WKirbTtwDfBR7-BULapBkJrw-ORYdfP8/edit?usp=sharing).

 # Known bugs